Revisiting Softmax for Uncertainty Approximation in Text Classification: Uncertainty Approximation for Text Classification

+As this integral is still intractable, it is approximated by taking $K$ samples from $q(\omega)$ using the dropout layers of a learned network $f$ which approximates $p(y^*|x^*, \omega)$.
+As such, calculating $p(y^*|x^*, \omega) q(\omega)$ amounts to leaving the dropout layers active during testing, and approximating the integral amounts to aggregating predictions across multiple dropout samples.
+For the proofs, see~\citet{gal_dropout_2016}.

-As MC dropout requires multiple forward passes, it has additional computational costs.
-To help alleviate this and provide a fair comparison with the more lightweight softmax, we obtain a representation $z$ by passing an input through the first several layers of the model and pass only this representation through the latter part of the model multiple times, reducing the computational cost.
+MC dropout requires multiple forward passes, so its computational cost is a multiple of the cost of performing a forward pass through the entire network.
+As this is obviously more computationally expensive than the single forward pass required for deterministic methods, we provide a fairer comparison between softmax and MC dropout by using an efficient version of MC dropout which caches an intermediate representation and only activates the dropout layers of the latter part of the network.
+As such, we obtain a representation $z^{*}$ by passing an input through the first several layers of the model and pass only this representation through the latter part of the model multiple times, reducing the computational cost while approximating the sampling of multiple networks.